kojiromike/magento-retail-order-management/docs/INSTALL.md

 	1. [Admin Configuration](#admin-configuration)
 ## Configuring eb2c.xml

-The eBay Exchange Platformrsquo;s ships with a sample extension configuration file&mdash;<em>magento-install-dir</em>/app/etc/e2bc.xml.sample&mdash;that enables you to specify options such as:
+The eBay Retail Order Management extension ships with a sample extension configuration file&mdash;<em>magento-install-dir</em>/app/etc/e2bc.xml.sample&mdash;that enables you to specify options such as:
 - eBay Enterprise Exchange mapping for the Magento shipping method.
 - Stored value card number ranges.
 - Whether or not to delete feed files on the eBay Enterprise server after they have been read.
 Except for the option to delete feed files, all values are provided to you by eBay Enterprise.
 `e2bc.xml.sample` provided with the extension follows.

-To configure the eBay Exchange Platform extension:
+To configure the eBay Retail Order Management extension:

 <ol>
 <li>Log in to your Magento server as a user with ownership of the Magento file system.</li>